naim-panjwani/LocusFocus/docs/source/current_versions.rst

 - v1.4.5 alpha (Feb.
 04, 2020)
    - Fixed issue where the SS window did not follow the user-specified lead SNP
    - Added a function to clean up uploaded dataset of common file input reading issues
+- v1.4.6 alpha (Feb.
+16, 2020)
+   - Improved SNP rs ID matching with GTEx rs ID's
+   - Warning text is now displayed if a large number of SNPs do not match variants in GTEx

 ******************